 13. My project was funded.
 Now what? more >

-If you have received an official notice of award, send it as soon as possible to the OSP Award Coordinator.
-The Award Coordinator will initiate the official NIU acceptance of award process, develop the OSP Notice of Award, and send the award information to the Office of Grants Fiscal Administration (GFA) where your award will be assigned to a Grant Administrator.
+If you have received an official notice of award, send it as soon as possible to the SPA Award Coordinator.
+The Award Coordinator will initiate the official NIU acceptance of award process, develop the pre-award, and send the award information to the post-award where your award will be assigned to a Grant Administrator.
 The Grant Administrator will set up your grant in the University financial system and assign a grant number (e.g. a 44 account) to the account and notify you of the account information via the official NIU Notice of Award.
-PIs are encouraged to request a meeting with their GFA administrator to discuss post-award processes and expectations for managing an award.
+PIs are encouraged to request a meeting with their SPA administrator to discuss post-award processes and expectations for managing an award.
 Please remember that a grant account cannot be established until all compliance issues have been reviewed and approved (see question # 7, above).

 If the amount of your award is different from the amount you requested, contact your Research Development Specialist for assistance in revising your budget (see question #9).